martinssipenko/bugsnag-api/users.md

 `email`       | The email address of the person to invite, eg ``james@example.com`` `admin`       | Should this person be an account admin?
 One of `true` or `false`.
-Default: `false` `project_ids` | A comma separated list of project IDs this person can access
+Default: `false` `project_ids` | A comma separated list of project IDs this person can access `password`    | Optional: the password for the person to invite.
+Only supported when inviting a new user.
+`name`        | Required if providing a password.

 ### Response